How Many Valence Electrons Does Tellurium Have

 Lewis Structures and Valence Electrons

 Lewis structures, also known as electron dot diagrams, are visual representations of molecules that show how valence electrons are arranged.
-In a Lewis structure, the chemical symbol of an element is surrounded by dots representing its valence electrons.
-Lines are drawn between atoms to represent covalent bonds, where each line represents a shared pair of electrons.
+In practice, lines are drawn between atoms to represent covalent bonds, where each line represents a shared pair of electrons.
+Also, in a Lewis structure, the chemical symbol of an element is surrounded by dots representing its valence electrons.
 Lewis structures are helpful for predicting the shapes of molecules and understanding their reactivity.

 For tellurium, a Lewis structure would show the symbol "Te" surrounded by six dots.
 This representation highlights its ability to form two single covalent bonds, one double covalent bond, or other combinations that fulfill its octet.